-Here’s an example, sanitized to protect the innocent…. 🙂
+Here’s an actual example of a conversation I overheard, sanitized to protect the innocent…. 🙂

 Modeler 1: “I heard that model kit is no good, so I decided not to build it.”

 Modeler 2: “Oh, did you read that in a kit review in a magazine?”

 Modeler 1: “No, some guy posted it on CyberFineHyper Forum.”

 Modeler 1: “No, but he said he knew a guy who had seen the kit.”

 Modeler 2: “So you’ll pas up a kit based on third party hearsay from someone who hasn’t even built or seen the model?”